H2-data/Midwest_Medicare_Beneficiaries/README.md

 - To test the code on this project, you will need access to the following resources:

-  	- Visual Studio Code (Or any other all-nclusive coding environment.)
+  	- Visual Studio Code (Or any other all-inclusive coding environment.)
   	- A MySQL environment extension
   	- Power BI Desktop
   	- An OBDC Connector